 Since our inception through December 31, 2003, we incurred significant losses.
-At June 30, 2007, we had an accumulated deficit of \$739.2 million.
-Although we achieved profitability on an annual basis in fiscal years 2006 and 2005, we incurred net losses in the first and second quarters of 2007 and may incur additional losses in future quarters and years.
+At September 30, 2007, we had an accumulated deficit of \$766.0 million.
+Although we achieved profitability on an annual basis in fiscal years 2006 and 2005, we incurred net losses in each of the first three quarters of 2007 and may incur additional losses in future quarters and years.
 We have a lengthy sales cycle for our products and, accordingly, we expect to incur sales and other expenses before we realize the related revenues.
 We expect to continue to incur significant sales and marketing, research and development and general and administrative expenses, many of which are fixed prior to the beginning of any particular fiscal period and, as a result, we will need to generate significant revenues to maintain profitability.